Bhumi-2303/hpp/README.md

-Yes, that screenshot looks great for the README!
-It clearly shows the interface and aligns perfectly with a professional presentation.
-I'll now include both your and Anuj Pradhan's names, mention that you're 3rd-year Design Engineering students, and integrate the screenshot section nicely.

-Here's the **updated README**:

----

 # 🏡 California Housing Price Prediction App

 This project predicts the **Median House Value** (🏠 price) for regions in California based on real-world housing and location factors.
 It uses a **Random Forest Regression Model** trained on the California Housing Dataset.